 Shopping for good

-A leader who breaks the mold
+A leader who breaks the mould

-Besides turning me on to Pad Man (a pretty fun movie!), Anjali kept us safe, had the best food recommendations and surprised us with mangosteens.
-Most importantly, she patiently tackled all our tough questions, and shared her life stories with us.
+Besides turning me on to Pad Man (a pretty fun movie), Anjali kept us safe, had the best food recommendations and surprised us with mangosteens.
+Most importantly, she patiently tackled all our tough questions and shared her life stories with us.
 I have a deeper understanding of India because of her.

 Confidantes and camaraderie

 As a solo female traveller I know that joining a group trip can be a bit nerve-wracking.
 In my experience, it’s always worth the leap of faith.
-This was my first time travelling with a group of just women, and the level of camaraderie I felt wasn’t just a bonus, it was everything.
+This was my first time travelling with a group of women only, and the level of camaraderie I felt wasn’t just a bonus, it was everything.
 There’s nobody else I’d rather take those long train rides or dance in the desert with.

-The dictionary definition of expedition is “a journey or voyage undertaken by a group of people with a particular purpose.”
-To me the important word there is “people.”
+The dictionary definition of expedition is ‘a journey or voyage undertaken by a group of people with a particular purpose’.
+To me the important word there is people.
 Of course, I will never forget the splendour of the Taj Mahal, the pleasure of paneer or the beauty of a Kalbeliya dance, but the real treasure of my trip to India was the people I met there.
 I know our paths will cross again, because I will make it so.